New climate change song aims to give hope in dark times

 "We're not going to give up on nature," said Christopherson, an indigenous Alaskan of Iñupiaq and Ahtna descent.
 "We're not going to give up on each other."

-Melting glaciers have become powerful visual markers of the global impact of fossil fuel consumption.
+Melting glaciers — along with rising seas and extreme weather events — have become powerful visual markers of the global impact of fossil fuel consumption, the driving cause of climate change.
 The National Park Service has been charting the retreat of Exit Glacier for decades.

 Ma's cello solo in the song even evokes the weeping glacier.